 Before you start assembling your mood board, you’ll want to consider which tools you may want to use.

 Digital – If you want to create a digital mood board you can use a presentation tool that you may already be familiar with like Powerpoint, Google Slides, or Keynote.
 They all make it easy to drag and drop and arrange images with text.
-Canva or Adobe Spark are other good tools that have free options, they’re user-friendly graphic design tools for novices.
+Canva or Adobe Creative Cloud Express are other good tools that have free options, they’re user-friendly graphic design tools for novices.
 Pinterest is not only a great tool to search for images, but another one you can use to create your mood board.

 Physical – Some people are more tactile and like the larger scale of a physical mood board.
 If you prefer the old-school 3D method you can assemble one on a poster board, presentation board, or pinboard.
 You can also use images along with paint, fabric, and finish samples.